 Driving is usually deferred for 3-6 weeks after surgery, particularly if surgery was performed on the right leg.
 Driving is discouraged not only because of the surgery to your hip or knee, but also because of the possible side effects of your pain medication.
 However, if you feel safe and capable to handle the vehicle, and you have stopped taking narcotic pain medications, you may resume driving at your own discretion.
 If you had a shoulder replacement, you should not drive until the sling is removed after postoperative week 5, and you have stopped taking narcotic pain medications.

 Individual ability and endurance will differ between patients.
 Activities such as swimming, bike riding, golf, hiking, and low impact sport activities can be resumed somewhere between 6 and 12 weeks.
-You may resume high impact activities, but when performed regularly, this high level of activity may accelerate polyethylene wear and may decrease the life of the joint replacement.
+You may resume high impact activities, but only after you are completely pain free and strength has returned.
 Shoulder replacement patients typically return to cardio exercise after 6 weeks and upper extremity sports after 4-5 months depending on the sport and extremity dominance.
 Discuss any specific activity questions with your surgeon directly.

 An EOB is a document provided to you by your insurance company that explains how your insurance claim and charges were processed from the multiple providers that cared for you.
 It is NOT a bill, but the EOB may be a preview of what you owe to the providers who cared for you during the surgery.